Devil's Courthouse Hike

 The hike begins on the Mountains to Sea Trail less than 0.1 mi downhill from the main parking area along NC 215.
 There is another, smaller parking spot at the crossing, just before a bridge over Bubbling Spring Branch.
 Look for the Mountains to Sea Trail sign post and a set of steps leading uphill on the right (north).

 After climbing the steps, the trail enters the forest.
-The first feet are rough and eroded.
+The first feet are rough and eroded, but the trail tread condition quickly improves.
 Although some eroded spots show up over the length of this hike, it is for the most part in good condition - especially relative to some of the other trails in this part of the Pisgah high country.

 The trail passes through shrubby forest of mixed hardwoods and high-elevation conferous trees, a forest type you'll remain in for the entirety of the hike.
-It passes in and out of dense stands of pure Red Spruce trees.
+In addition to the near-ubiquitous red maple and red and white oak, you'll find sweet birch, stands of American beech, a few eastern hemlocks, and areas where the trail passes in and out of dense stands of pure red spruce.
 In these areas, the forest floor is devoid of the usual understory shrubs, and instead carpeted by a blanket of dense spruce needles.
 It's a neat departure from the usual scenery in these parts.
-Though the spruces are more numerous, a fair number of Fraser Fir grow alongside the trail - some of which are getting fairly large.
+Though the spruces are more numerous, a fair number of Fraser fir grow alongside the trail - some of which are getting fairly large.

 The trail climbs gently for about 0.2 mi, and then commences a bit steeper section for about the next 0.3 mi as it approaches a small unnamed tributary of Bubbling Spring Branch.
 The trail climbs alongside the branch where there are some shallow slides just short of what I'd call "waterfalls".

 It comes to a point where the trail appears to cross the branch in between two of the small slides.
 However, this isn't the actual trail crossing.
 Instead, keep right and continue uphill beside the creek - it's blazed.
-The trail swings left in about 100 ft. back toward the creek below a big upturned Red Spruce rootball and crosses the creek on a footbridge in a stand of Red Spruce.
+The trail swings left in about 100 ft. back toward the creek below a big upturned red spruce rootball and crosses the creek on a footbridge in a stand of spruce.

 Some nice views open up off to the left of the areas around Mount Hardy, the Bubbling Spring Branch valley, and Devil's Courthouse, which appears to be in the wrong direction to reach on this hike (but which the trail approaches up ahead nevertheless).